uchicago-CAPP30121-aut-2022/capp-camp/docs/s4-python/3-coding-assignments.md

 # Coding Assignments

 In CAPP 30121, you will complete individual and team-based assignments to practice algorithmic thinking and cement your understanding of Python's data structures and syntax.
 As current and former students of CAPP, we (Marc, Launa, and Ali) encourage you to focus on the bigger picture of skills, _not_ scores, and adopt a [growth mindset](https://jamesclear.com/fixed-mindset-vs-growth-mindset).
 Some assignments and topics may challenge you.
-View those as exciting opportunities to stretch yourself en route to becoming a stronger practitioner of data.
+View those as exciting opportunities to stretch yourself _en route_ to becoming a stronger practitioner of data.
 You'll probably realize that you're having fun along the way!

-In this section, we provide general tips for assignments and then end the lab with two mock assignments as exercises.
+In this section, we provide general tips for assignments and then end the lab with a mock homework assignment as an exercise.
 Let's dive in!

 ## Reading Code and Documentation

 When you first receive an assignment, carefully read the instructions and skim the functions that have been scaffolded out for you.
 Then step through the code line-by-line to understand how data is being transformed from the input to the returned output.

 Your course textbook will be an excellent resource for understanding new Python commands.
-You can also clarify what Python commands are doing by using VS Code's IntelliSense aand referencing official documentation websites.
+You can also clarify what Python commands are doing by using VS Code's IntelliSense and referencing official documentation websites.
 For example, the Python Software Foundation provides [detailed summaries](https://docs.python.org/3/library/index.html) of the Python standard library's data types and the operations that can be performed on those types. [pandas](https://pandas.pydata.org/docs/index.html), a popular Python library used for data analysis, offers an _API reference_ that describes the expected inputs, outputs, and behavior of its functions, as well as "Getting started" and "User Guide" sections that show common usage of the library.

 ## Planning Your Approach